Asynonametrics

 that was so unlike me, that I couldn’t share that flaw.

-Sometimes it was color or age, sometimes their sex, or a different State license plate.
+sometimes their sex, or a different State license plate.

 For some reason, I wanted or needed to separate myself from this behavior -